How To Spend An Epic Weekend in Philadelphia Itinerary

 If you are a United States history buff, you can’t visit Philadelphia without seeing the famous cracked Liberty Bell and Independence Hall.
 In fact, with a weekend in Philly, it’s a must!

-You can visit the Liberty Bell for free and tour the small museum.
+You can visit the Liberty Bell for free and tour the small, but informative museum.
 I would suggest going early to avoid long wait times.

 Next, make your way to Independence Hall.
 This should be included with your ticket.
 According to the National Park Service website:

 - Tickets are required from March through December.